-The firm measures credit risk based on the potential loss in an event of non-payment by a counterparty.
-For derivatives and securities financing transactions, the primary measure is potential exposure, which is the estimate of the future exposure that could arise over the life of a transaction based on market movements within a specified confidence level.
-Potential exposure takes into account netting and collateral arrangements.
-For loans and lending commitments, the primary measure is a function of the notional amount of the position.
-The firm also monitors credit risk in terms of current exposure, which is the amount presently owed to the firm after taking into account applicable netting and collateral.
+The firm measures credit risk based on the potential loss in an event of non-payment by a counterparty using current and potential exposure.
+For derivatives and securities financing transactions, current exposure represents the amount presently owed after taking into account applicable netting and collateral arrangements while potential exposure represents the firm's estimate of the future exposure that could arise over the life of a transaction based on market movements within a specified confidence level.
+Potential exposure also takes into account netting and collateral arrangements.
+For loans and lending commitments, the primary measure of credit risk is a function of the notional amount of the position.

 The firm uses credit limits at various levels (counterparty, economic group, industry, country) to control the size of credit exposures.
 Limits for counterparties and economic groups are reviewed regularly and revised to reflect changing risk appetites for a given counterparty or group of counterparties.
 Limits for industries and countries are based on risk tolerance and are designed to allow for regular monitoring, review, escalation and management of credit risk concentrations.
 The Risk Committee of the Goldman Sachs Board and the Firmwide Risk Committee approve credit risk limits at the firmwide and business levels.
-Credit Risk Management sets credit limits for individual counterparties.
+Credit Risk Management sets credit limits for individual counterparties, economic groups, industries and countries.
 Policies authorised by the Firmwide Risk Committee and the Credit Policy Committee prescribe the level of formal approval required for the firm to assume credit exposure to a counterparty across all product areas, taking into account any applicable netting provisions, collateral or other credit risk mitigants.
+In addition, Credit Risk Management sets concentration limits at the GSI and GSIB entity levels for economic groups, industries and countries, under the policies authorised by the GSI Risk Committee and the GSIB Risk Committee respectively.